-The initial land forces operational area for SEAC included India, Burma, British Ceylon and Malaya.
+The initial land forces operational area for SEAC included India, Burma, British Ceylon, and Malaya.
 Operations were also mounted in Japanese-occupied Sumatra, Thailand, and French Indochina (Vietnam, Cambodia, and Laos).
-Initially SEAC commanded: the British Eastern Fleet (based in Ceylon); the British 11th Army Group (Commonwealth land forces – HQ in New Delhi); the Air Force HQ India (New Delhi) and the China Burma India Theater (CBI), (all the US forces in theater, HQ in New Delhi).
-In Oct 1944, the CBI was split into the US Forces China Theater (USFCT) and the India-Burma Theater (USFIBT).
-On Nov 12, 1944, the Eleventh Army Group re-designated by Allied Land Forces South East Asia (ALFSEA) combining Commonwealth and US forces with an HQ at Kandy.
-On Dec 1, ALFSEA HQ moved to Barrackpore, India.
-On Aug 15, 1945, responsibility for the rest of the Dutch East Indies was transferred from the Southwest Pacific Area to SEAC which SEAC was disbanded on Nov 30, 1946.
-(Wikipedia)
+Initially, SEAC commanded: the British Eastern Fleet (based in Ceylon); the British 11th Army Group (Commonwealth land forces – Hq in New Delhi); the Air Force Hq India (New Delhi), and the China Burma India Theater (CBI), (all the US forces in theater, Hq in New Delhi).
+In October 1944, the CBI has split into the US Forces China Theater (USFCT) and the India Burma Theater (USFIBT).
+On November 12, 1944, the Eleventh Army Group was re-designated by Allied Land Forces South East Asia (ALFSEA) combining Commonwealth and US forces with a Hq at Kandy.
+On December 1, ALFSEA Hq moved to Barrackpore, India.
+On August 15, 1945, responsibility for the rest of the Dutch East Indies was transferred from the Southwest Pacific Area to SEAC which SEAC was disbanded on November 30, 1946.

 45th Engineer General Service Regt

 71st Engineer Light Pontoon Co

 352nd Engineer General Service Regt

 497th Engineer Heavy Shop Co